 No way.
 It just depends on the type of hemp.

 And in the same way as humans have bred specific kinds of dogs for unique purposes, cannabis horticulturists have bred cannabis plants to have specific kinds of characteristics.

-When it comes to hemp, there’s two main varieties: high resin hemp and low resin hemp.
+When it comes to hemp, there are two main varieties: high resin hemp and low resin hemp.